toml-lang/toml/toml.md

 [animal]
 ```

-The top-level table, also called the root table, is defined starting at the
+The top-level table, also called the root table, starts at the beginning of the
-beginning of the document and ending just before the first table header (or
+document and ends just before the first table header (or EOF).
+Unlike other
-EOF).
-Unlike other tables, it is nameless and cannot be relocated.
+tables, it is nameless and cannot be relocated.

 ```toml
 # Top-level table begins.